Clinton-Davis/chow/README.md

 ## Testing

+The first phase of testing is a step by step basis.
+As I implemented a new code I would run the app on my local host with debugger on.
+If the app loaded I tested it on Chrome Developer tools.

+I tested HTML with w3 Validator.
+The only errors I got where from the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) template as are not aroud
+I tested CSS with w3 Validator.
+I got a few warning and errors with CSS Variables

+These errors are an ongoing issue with w3, They are valid, but not recognised by W3.
+CSS variables ("custom properties"), a widely supported and crucial feature.
+The reason I used them is: If I want to change the font s or colours in the future, I would have to change the variables in question for the entire site.

+After all the JavaScript was completed, I ran through the code to make sure it was working and smoothly as possible.

+Once all the elements were in place and working, I went through all the destinations one by one made sure all the ID's and Google Maps API were all working correctly.

+I tested the contact us page to ensure the form linked to the emailjs API and email response is working correctly.

+I tested the form for form validation, making sure it displayed an error if a input fields was left blank.

+I tested the validation of the email input, to make sure a email address was entered.

+I tested the refresh speed to see how fast the page loaded from cached and uncached browsers.

+I used the speed variables available on Chrome developers Tools, Slow 3G / Fast 3G / Online.
+With each speed, I test performance on Image loading time, HTML and CSS loading time, JavaScript and JQaury CDN.
+Cached and uncached memory.

+I used GTmetrix to test how fast the site loaded Report

-- I sent it to the Slack Comunity for Feedback.
+I sent it to the Slack Comunity for Feedback.

-- Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.
+Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.

-- Below is a list of devices I tested on with [Website Responsive Testing](Toolresponsivetesttool.com).
+- Below is a list of devices I tested on with [Website Responsive Testing](responsivetesttool.com).

  <details>
 <summary>Moblies</summary>